Cryptizism/uwu-twitter-reply-bot/README.md

     - You can get IDs [here](https://tweeterid.com/)
 3. Go to the `.env.example` and rename it to `.env`, fill out the details accordingly with the info given in your Twitter Project/App
 4. Open your terminal/command prompt of choice and `cd` into the folder where `index.js` is
-5. Run `npm install` in the terminal/command prompt
+5. Run `yarn` in the terminal/command prompt
 6. Run `node .` in the terminal/command prompt
 7. To stop do <kbd>Ctrl</kbd> + <kbd>C</kbd>